tom-doerr/llm_agent_evolution_2/spec.md

 - Use sliding window of last 100 evaluations
 - Show mean, median, std deviation
 - Track best/worst in current population
-keep the code minimalistic
-remove complexity when it doesn't impact functionality specified in spec.md max chars should be a constant
+statistics should also include which agents were selected for merging in verbose mode also show all chromosomes of parent agent and the new meged agent when exiting, e.g. using ctrl+c, show even more detailed statistics, maybe even using rich tables keep the code minimalistic remove complexity when it doesn't impact functionality specified in spec.md max chars should be a constant